Conduitry/defiler/API.md

 Waits for a file or array of files to be ready.

-- `path` - The path, or array of paths, to wait for to become available.
+- `path` - the path, or array of paths, to wait for to become available
-- `from` - _(optional)_ A path of a file to re-process if any of the file or files given in `path` change.
-(Typically, this is the path to the file you are currently transforming or generating.)
+- `from` - _(optional)_ a path of a file to re-process if any of the file or files given in `path` change.
+Typically, this is the path to the file you are currently transforming or generating

 Returns a `Promise` resolving to the `File` instance or an array of `File` instances.